llvm/llvm-project/llvm/docs/LangRef.rst

 structs) are considered sized and can be used in loads, stores, allocas, but not GEPs.

+Globals with ``toc-data`` attribute set are stored in TOC of XCOFF.
+Their alignments are the same as that of a TOC entry.

 Syntax::

       @<GlobalVarName> = [Linkage] [PreemptionSpecifier] [Visibility]